 Right pulmonary artery

 The pulmonary artery begins at the base of the heart's right ventricle.
-It is approximately 3 cm in diameter and 5 cm in length and then splits into the left pulmonary artery and the right pulmonary artery.
-These arteries then deliver blood (de-oxygenated) to each corresponding lung.
-This is one of the only arteries that carry deoxygenated blood; the other location in the body is in the fetus, where the umbilical arteries are.
+It is approximately 3 cm in diameter and 5 cm in length and it eventually divides into the left pulmonary artery and the right pulmonary artery.
+These arteries then deliver oxygen-depleted blood to each corresponding lung.
+This is one of the rare arteries that carry deoxygenated blood; the other location is found within the fetus, where the umbilical arteries are.
 A variety of lung diseases can cause pulmonary hypertension, which is when the blood pressure increases in the pulmonary artery.
-Pulmonary hypertension can also be a consequence or a cause -- such as a consequence from a heart disease or a cause of right-ventricular heart failure.
-Other consequences that it can be caused by include scleroderma and pulmonary embolism.
-Scleroderma is defined as a chronic disease that primarily affects the skin and is a systemic autoimmune condition.
-A pulmonary embolism occurs when the main artery, whether it is the left or right pulmonary artery or one of its branches, is blocked by a substance from another place in the body.
+Pulmonary hypertension can be a consequence or a cause; for example, it may be a consequence of heart disease or a cause of right-ventricular heart failure.
+Other conditions that may cause pulmonary hypertension include scleroderma and pulmonary embolism.
+Scleroderma is a chronic systemic autoimmune condition that causes hardening of the skin and connective tissues.
+A pulmonary embolism occurs when a substance from another place in the body blocks the left or right pulmonary artery.